M.A.R.S (Martian Aerial Reconnaissance Simulation) Background Photo

 • User ID - drop down menu with list of team names.
 Each team will use a different name (Alpha, Bravo, etc.)

-• Password: provided on the day (use lowercase only)
+• Password: provided on the day.

 • Test the computer’s chat window in the lower right.